 See Related: Best Day Trips From Anchorage, Alaska

-34) Blood Boudin, Louisiana
+34. Blood Boudin, Louisiana

-35) Fried Butter, Iowa
+35. Fried Butter, Iowa

+Eating this makes it all fatty and bitter, and everyone reacts differently to the delicacy.
 In this article, you’ve learned about the many strange foods in America.
 From strange dishes to tasty snacks and everything in between, there are several different types of food out there that might catch your interest.